sutta » an » an3 » Aṅguttara Nikāya 3.65

 Tassa diṭṭheva dhamme cattāro assāsā adhigatā honti.

-they’ve won these four consolations in the present life. …
+they’ve won these four consolations in this very life. …

 ‘Sace kho pana atthi paro loko, atthi sukatadukkaṭānaṁ kammānaṁ phalaṁ vipāko, athāhaṁ kāyassa bhedā paraṁ maraṇā sugatiṁ saggaṁ lokaṁ upapajjissāmī’ti, ayamassa paṭhamo assāso adhigato hoti.